sauhardar/marriage-mal-calculator/README.md

 # Marriage Mal Calculator

 Marriage Mal Calculator is a super simple app I made in order for people to quickly be able to calculate the results of a game of [Marriage](<https://en.wikipedia.org/wiki/Marriage_(card_game)>).
 There is no backend required for this—it's purely frontend.
 I was also bored while recovering from Covid.
-Also, I used React Native expo to create and share this, because I don't want to pay the \$99 to share through TestFlight 🤷🏽
+Also, I used React Native expo to create and share this, because I don't want to pay the \$99 to share through TestFlight 🤷🏽.
+Download it through Expo Go [here](https://expo.dev/@sauhardarb/marriage-mal-calculator).

 ## Installation